ProsperWorks/oak/ENCRYPTION.md

 Also, today I see no point in supporting anything other than AES.
 All of AES-128, AES-192, and AES-256 are probably adequate for our needs, but if we support just AES-256 then we don't have to answer any thorny questions.
-There too much securit downside in letting the caller pick any old block cipher or mode of operation which is supported by OpenSSL.
+There too much security downside in letting the caller pick any old block cipher or mode of operation which is supported by OpenSSL.
 This outweighs any ambition to future-proof OAK by offering open-ended support.